DimaKosy/MusicVisuals/README.md

 # How it works

-# What I am most proud of in the assignment
+# What we are most proud of in the assignment

 # Markdown Tutorial